lam-man/certified-kubernetes-administrator-course/docs/02-Core-Concepts/06-Kube-Controller-Manager.md

 - In kubernetes terms, a controller is a process that continuously monitors the state of the components within the system and works towards bringing the whole system to the desired functioning state.

 ## Node Controller
 - Responsible for monitoring the state of the Nodes and taking necessary actions to keep the application running.
+It checks all the nodes every 5s and marks certain node as down if there is no response after waiting for 40s.
+It then gives 5 minutes to the node to see it can come back to healthy status.
+If the node didn't come back, it will remove all the pods and allocate pods in other nodes.

+  - Time period control can be done through the following parameters
+    - `--node-monitor-period=5s`
+    - `--node-eviction-grace-period=40s`
+    - `--pod-eviction-timeout=5m0s`
+  - Config enabling controllers
+    - `--controllers`
+      - List all the enabled controller.

    ![node-controller](../../images/node-controller.PNG)